KraftyFX/aex/README.md

 ## Package manager

-This is not supported yet but is expected to be available soon.
+This is not supported yet but we're working on it.

 ---